10 June 2024

 In the 1990s, among other TV appearances, she had recurring roles on the daytime serials General Hospital (1963) and Santa Barbara (1984).
 In 2001, she made her last temporary appearance on TV in an episode of Family Law.
 In 2017 Paige wrote a guest column for The Hollywood Reporter in which she stated that Alfred Bloomingdale had attempted to rape her when she was 22 years old.
 Last year, she appeared as herself in the documentary Journey to Royal: A WWII Rescue Mission (Christopher Johnson, Mariana Coku, 2021).

 Paige married three times in her life.in 1947, she married Frank Martinelli.
 However, the couple divorced again in 1950.
 Her second marriage was even shorter: in January 1956, she married Arthur Stander but divorced him again in June 1957.
 With her third marriage, she really seemed to have found happiness.
 In 1962, she married Disney composer Ray Gilbert, who wrote the classic children's song 'Zip-a-Dee-Doo-Dah.'
 After a marriage of almost 14 years, Gilbert died in 1976 after complications from open-heart surgery.
-Since then, Paige has never married again.
+Paige never married again.
 She was awarded a Star on the Hollywood Walk of Fame at 6624 Hollywood Boulevard in Hollywood, California in 1960.

 Janis Paige